VAMDC/NodeSoftware/doc/source/importing.rst

      # create unique id
      return "%s-%s-%s" % (l1, l2, l3)

 Here we made use of the default line functions as building blocks to build a complex parsing using three different files.
 We also do some checking to replace data on the spot.
 The end result is a string combined from all sources.

-This would be called from the line mapping dictionary with e.g. ``cbyte: (get_id_from_line, 3, 25, 29)``.
+This function assumes linedata is a list.
+It must thus be called from a mapping where at least three files are read and where *filenum* is given as a list specifying which files' lines/blocks are to be sent to the function.
+From the mapping dictionary we would then call this with e.g. ``cbyte: (get_id_from_line, 3, 25, 29)``.

-In the *imptools* directory you can find a fully functioning mapping used for importing the VALD database.
-It also contains a set of custom line functions to use for inspiration.
+See *nodes/ExampleNode* for more examples of mappings and linefuncs..